Historic Window Rescue

 • Opening pocket door to access weights or cut a new door if one was not originally constructed

-• Removing all weights and replacing ropes
+• Removing all weights and replacing their ropes

 Frame Restoration